In Utah, a group that helped prompt the redistricting says it's acting on faith

 MWEG's involvement came before the Trump redistricting race

 MWEG has been working on redistricting for years.
 The group says it formed in 2017 amid "dehumanizing behavior" in government, and claims some 9,000 members across the country.
 Most are members of The Church of Jesus Christ of Latter-day Saints.
-Addams said about 40 percent are Republicans – including herself – and 34 percent are Democrats.
+Addams said about 40% are Republicans — including herself — and 34% are Democrats.
 The rest are independents or in third parties.

 Laura Eyi, the group's public relations manager, acknowledges members often don't agree with each other, but their religion keeps them connected.